The mixing time of the switch Markov chains: a unified approach: Directed degree sequences

 The inner loop of Algorithm~\ref{alg:sweep} has to be modified, because the conclusion of Lemma~\ref{th:C6} does not necessarily hold in the directed case.
 The adaptation of \textsc{Sweep} in Algorithm~\ref{alg:directedsweep} works on the bipartite representation $B(\vec G)$ instead of the directed graph $\vec G$.

 If $Z_q$ gets its value from \textsc{Triple-switch}, then Lemma~\ref{lemma:primitivecircuit}\ref{item:Rdoublestepsecondgraph} applies to it, otherwise Lemma~\ref{lemma:primitivecircuit}\ref{item:Rswitch} holds for $Z_q$.
-Because of this, the statements of Lemma~\ref{lemma:primitivecircuit}\ref{item:Rtrails} and \ref{item:Rsize}, and Lemma~\ref{lemma:Psi} about the bipartite case apply to the directed case as well.
+Because of this, the statements of Lemma~\ref{lemma:primitivecircuit}\ref{item:Rtrails} and~\ref{item:Rsize}, and Lemma~\ref{lemma:Psi} about the bipartite case apply to the directed case as well.

 We are ready to define our switch Markov chain on $(\G(\vec\bD), P)$ for the restricted bipartite degree sequence $\vec\bD$.
 The transition (probability) matrix $P$ of the Markov chain is defined as follows: let the current realization be $G$.
-Then \begin{enumerate}[label=(\alph*)] \item with probability $1/2$ we uniformly choose a {set of two vertices} $\{u,u'\}$ from $U$ and a set of two vertices $\{v,v'\}$ from $V$.
+Then \begin{enumerate}[label=(\alph*)] \item with probability $1/2$ we uniformly choose a set of two vertices $\{u,u'\}$ from $U$ and a set of two vertices $\{v,v'\}$ from $V$.
 There are two matchings, $\{uv,u'v'\}$ and $\{uv',u'v\}\}$, between these sets.
 Let $F$ be one of these matchings, chosen randomly, and let $F'$ be the other matching.
-If both $F$ and $F'$ consist of chords only and $F\subseteq E(G)$ and $F'\cap E(G)=\emptyset$, then perform the switch (so $E(G')=(E(G)\cup F')\setminus F$), otherwise $G'=G$. \item With probability $1/2$ we choose a set of three vertices from $U$ and a set of three vertices from $V$.
+If both $F$ and $F'$ consist of chords only and $F\subseteq E(G)$ and $F'\cap E(G)=\emptyset$, then perform the switch (so $E(G')=(E(G)\cup F')\setminus F$), otherwise $G'=G$.

+\item With probability $1/2$ we choose a set of three vertices from $U$ and a set of three vertices from $V$.
 Let $F$ and $F'$ be a uniformly randomly selected pair of disjoint perfect matchings between these sets.
 If both $F$ and $F'$ consist of chords only, and the remaining matching between the two chosen sets contains a non-chord, and $F\subseteq E(G)$ and $F'\cap E(G)=\emptyset$, then perform the triple-switch (so $E(G')=E(G)\cup F'\setminus F$), otherwise $G'=G$. \end{enumerate} The (triple-)switch moving from $G$ to $G'$ is unique, therefore the probability of this transformation (the {\em jumping probability\/} from $G$ to $G'\ne G$) is:

 and